Magnetic Softener Installation

 Please call us at 509-309-2125 if you have any questions about how to treat your individual situation.

 These units have very strong magnets.
 If you have a pacemaker or similar device, DO NOT HANDLE THE PACKAGE OR THE SOFTENERS!
 Have someone else install the units for you.
-After they are installed, don’t get within 3′ of the units – be safe.
+After installing the units, don’t get within 3′ of them – be safe.

-Installing one of our softeners is very easy and does not require tools (if your water lines are copper or plastic).
-Place 2 of them 6 to 12 inches apart (if you have room) on the cold water line where it enters the home (before the 1st tee).
-Below are pictures showing the steps.
+Installing one of our softeners is very easy and does not require tools.
+So, place two of the units 6 to 12 inches apart (if you have room) on the cold water line.
+This needs to be where the cold water line enters the home but before the 1st tee.
+Because these will treat the entire house.

-Remove wing nuts from the magnetic unit: All our magnetic water treatment assemblies ship with double nuts on the back half – remove the wingnuts.
+Remove wing nuts from the magnetic unit back.
+All our magnetic assemblies ship with double nuts on the back half.
+So, remove the wingnuts.

 Pull the back half off and set it at least 8 inches away from the front half.
-These can jump several inches!
+Be careful, because these can jump several inches!